-Temple Shir Tikva Announces New Religious School Leadership and Community Building Curriculum
+Temple Shir Tikva Religious School Leadership and Community Building Curriculum

-Temple Shir Tikva is pleased to announce a new leadership team for its Religious School.
-Rabbi Jennifer Gubitz (center) will lead the team assisted by newly-appointed school principal Beverly Klau (left) of Natick, and new Curriculum and Family Education Director, Rhonda Magier-Cohen (right) of Framingham.
-Ms. Magier-Cohen will also lead Shir Tikva’s student teacher program, open to members of Shir Tikva's Youth Community, AISH.
+Temple Shir Tikva announced a new leadership team for its Religious School in 2013.
+Rabbi Jennifer Gubitz (center) leads the team assisted by school principal Beverly Klau (left) of Natick, and Curriculum and Family Education Director, Rhonda Magier-Cohen (right) of Framingham.
+Ms. Magier-Cohen also leads Shir Tikva’s student teacher program, open to members of Shir Tikva's Youth Community, AISH.

 Rabbi Gubitz joined Shir Tikva in July 2012 as Assistant Rabbi, with a special focus on youth and family engagement.
 She spent many years teaching and song leading at URJ (Union Reform Judaism) children’s summer camps and high school programs.
 Leading the Religious School team will extend her interest in fostering strong relationships between children across towns and age lines to help kids feel connected to each other.

 Principal Beverly Klau, an experienced Jewish educator and Shir Tikva 4th grade teacher, echoes that sentiment.
 "If what we're doing doesn't have to do with relationships," she says, "then we're not doing our job."
-Mentoring will now take place between grades.
-Older students will mentor younger ones, alongside student teachers who already have a major classroom presence.
-"Our overarching goal for the religious school," says Klau, "is about connections; connection to each other, and connection to being Jewish, and to the community, and to Shir Tikva in particular."
+Mentoring takes place between grades.
+Older students mentor younger ones, alongside student teachers who already have a major classroom presence.
+"Our overarching goal for the religious school," says Klau, "is about connections; connection to each other, and connection to being Jewish, and to the community, and to Shir Tikva, in particular."

 Curriculum Director Rhonda Magier-Cohen has been on the Temple Shir Tikva faculty since 2008 teaching 3rd, 5th, 7th and 9th grades.
 She has been a B'nai Mitzvah Hebrew tutor for Shir Tikva students for 13 years.
 A talented Hebrew teacher, Magier-Cohen has spent the summer finessing the Shir Tikva curriculum, with a particular focus on best practices in teaching Hebrew and Tzedakah (righteousness and social justice), two subjects that actively connect Jewish children to the language of the Jewish people, the State of Israel and social justice concerns local and worldwide.
 “There is no greater gift we can give our Jewish children than a love of Hebrew language, culture, and knowing how and when to do the right thing for others,” commented Magier-Cohen.

-Rabbi Gubitz says the new leadership team, in collaboration with the vision of Senior Rabbi Neal Gold and Cantor Hollis Schachner, and a wealth of dedicated lay leaders, is embarking on a "process of evaluation and reflection to think about new ways of doing Jewish education at Shir Tikva.
-We are celebrating 36 years of Shir Tikva and are excited to imagine what the next 36 years of educating our Jewish children will look like!"
+Rabbi Gubitz says the leadership team, in collaboration with the vision of Senior Rabbi Neal Gold and Cantor Hollis Schachner, and a wealth of dedicated lay leaders, sees an ongoing "process of evaluation and reflection to think about new ways of doing Jewish education at Shir Tikva.
+We celebrated 36 years of Shir Tikva and are excited to imagine what the next 36 years of educating our Jewish children will look like!"